-The offset null connections present on many operational amplifiers chips can be used to null any small DC offsets.
+The offset null connections present on many operational amplifiers chips can be used to null any small DC offsets that might appear if the capability were not used.

-Although the op amp offset null may not be important where DC coupling is used, where DC amplifiers are used it can be of particular importance, enabling high DC gains to be employed without large offsets that can be present.
+Although the op amp offset null may not be important where AC coupling is used, there are some electronic circuits where DC amplifiers are used.
+Here it can be of particular importance, enabling high DC gains to be employed without large offsets that can be present.

-Using the offset null capability is easy, and often just requires the addition of a single potentiometer to the circuit, although in some instances digital techniques may be employed.
+Using the offset null capability is easy, and often just requires the addition of a single electronic component: a potentiometer to the circuit, although in some instances digital techniques may be also employed.
+There are few changes to the electronic circuit design that are needed: typically the addition of the single potentiometer to null the offset, or the digital nulling capability.

 Op amp input offsets & input current